My Favorite Year: Relationship to real life

-Executive producer Mel Brooks was a writer for the Sid Caesar variety program Your Show of Shows early in his career.
-Swashbuckler Errol Flynn was a guest on one episode, and his appearance inspired Dennis Palumbo's mostly fictional screenplay.
-The character of Swann was based on Flynn, and Benjy Stone is based on both Brooks and Woody Allen, who also wrote for Caesar.
+Executive producer Mel Brooks, who was uncredited in the film, was a writer for the Sid Caesar variety program Your Show of Shows early in his career.
+It has long been said that swashbuckler Errol Flynn was a guest on one episode, that his appearance inspired Dennis Palumbo's mostly fictional screenplay, and that the character of Swann was based on Flynn.
+However, it turns out that Flynn never did host Your Show of Shows.
+The character of Benjy Stone is based on both Brooks and Woody Allen, who also wrote for Caesar.

 According to Brooks, the character Rookie Carroca was based on a Filipino sailor in the U.S. Navy who was his neighbor in Brooklyn.
 The name of the King Kaiser character is based on that of Sid Caesar ("Kaiser" is the German equivalent of the Roman title Caesar).
 Selma Diamond, another former Your Show of Shows writer (who inspired Rose Marie's character on The Dick Van Dyke Show), appears in the film as a wardrobe mistress.

 The character of Herb, one of Kaiser's writers who whispers rather than speaks, is based on Neil Simon, another of Caesar's staff writers, who, according to Carl Reiner, whispered ideas to colleagues rather than trying to shout to be heard above the din of the noisy writers' room.

 Brooks acknowledges that most of the film's plot is fictional.
 He said that Flynn's appearance on Your Show of Shows was uneventful and that he and none of the other writers had much interaction with Flynn, socialized with him or took him home to dinner.

 Production

 The film was based on an original script by Norman Steinberg.

-My Favorite Year was the first film directed by actor Richard Benjamin, who worked as an NBC page at 30 Rockefeller Plaza in 1956.
+My Favorite Year was the first film directed by actor Richard Benjamin, who in 1956 worked as an NBC page at 30 Rockefeller Plaza where much of the film takes place.

-Cameron Mitchell recalled that he met Mel Brooks when both were having lunch at the Metro-Goldwyn-Mayer commissary.
-Brooks told him that Gorilla at Large (which starred Mitchell and Brooks' wife Anne Bancroft) was his favorite film and asked him if he wanted to play a Jimmy Hoffa-type character in a film that he was producing at MGM.
+Cameron Mitchell recalled meeting Mel Brooks in 1981, when both were having lunch at the Metro-Goldwyn-Mayer commissary.
+Brooks told him Gorilla at Large (which starred Mitchell and Brooks' wife Anne Bancroft) was his favorite film and asked Mitchell if he wanted to play a Jimmy Hoffa-type character in a film he would soon be producing at MGM.
 Mitchell accepted and was cast in My Favorite Year as Karl "Boss" Rojeck.

+An official commercial soundtrack album for the 1982 movie My Favorite Year was never officially issued or released by a record label, although in addition to the score by Ralph Burns, the film features classic standards including "Stardust (1927 song)" performed by Nat King Cole and "How High the Moon" performed by Les Paul and Mary Ford.